shannaniggans/cyberanode/.github/ISSUE_TEMPLATE/company-registration-request.md

 ## To register, companies must meet the following criteria:

-* Deliver cybersecurity products or services, category definitions can be [found here](categories.md)
+* Deliver cyber security products or services, category definitions can be [found here](categories.md)
 * Hold a valid Australian Business Number (ABN), operate in Australia, and employ staff in an Australian location.

 ***